GeoscienceAustralia/cloud/docs/_pages/cost_management_sub.md

 ### Metrics

-Head to the [metrics dashboard](metrics.gadevs.ga) to see cost information for your AWS account.
-This updates with new cost information every six hours or so.
+Log into [Cloudability](cloudability.com) to see cost information for your AWS account.
+If you don't have access, get in touch with the Autobots.

 ### Billing alerts